vanheeringen-lab/gimmemotifs/docs/included.rst

 -  Posmo https://cb.utdallas.edu/Posmo/index.html

 Almost all these tools are installed automatically with GimmeMotifs.
-Due to an issue with MoAn and the Ubuntu gcc version, I was not able to compile MoAn for the Ubuntu package, which means MoAn is not included.
 To use these programs *no additional steps have to be taken* (except for MotifSampler see :ref:`MotifSampler`).

 **Please note: all these programs include their own license and most are free